eth-applied-research-group/blog/content/post/geth-block-access-list.md

 ### Prefetching BAL

+BALs are used to prefetch state in parallel by full nodes and validators when validating a block.

 The code below extends the already performant prefetcher which warms up the state caches jIt first checks for a BlockAccessList in the header - if present, it directly warms up those accounts and storages in parallel.
 Otherwise, it falls back to executing transactions to discover